 Uganda is marvelous from above with the volcanic hills draped in dense forest and the golden plains divided by ochre-red dirt roads.

 We ended our Uganda safari with a light flight from Kihihi local airstrip back to Entebbe early in the morning, the plane looping around Bwindi Forest before crossing open swathes of savannah plains.
 It was a dreamy aerial safari and a chance to savor the scale of what we had just explored.
 A great way to leave all that life back and fly back home with a bag of memories and unforgettable African tales.

 Q&A about my Uganda safari experience

 The gorilla trailhead we took on (Nkuringo, southern sector) required a moderate physical level because of the uneven terrain.
 On our first trek, we had to hike downhill for almost 1 hour and back up later.
-So, do an honest assessment of your physical condition and your priorities, then choose a site that best fits with your abilities and wishes.
+So, do an honest assessment of your physical condition and your priorities, then choose a site that best fits your abilities and wishes.
 Porters are available to assist with carrying bags and in an emergency can carry you down and out of the forest – but if this is a result of your lack of physical ability, it’s going to cost you a rather large sum of money!